 2. Pay your Application Fee.
 Select which category you fall into on the Fee Options page and pay the appropriate fee using our secure Fee Payment Form.

 3. Pay your Security Deposit.
 Select which category you fall into on the Fee Options page and pay the appropriate Security Deposit using our secure Fee Payment Form.
 The Security Deposit covers any excess cleaning or damages to equipment due to misuse.
 It is fully refundable if, after inspection by the Kitchen Manager, the kitchen is found to be clean and in good order.
 You do not need to pay your Security Deposit until the Kitchen Manager has contacted you with approval of your application.
 However, the Security Deposit must be paid prior to use of kitchen.

 4. Provide a Certificate of Insurance.
-All renters must provide the Kitchen Manager with a COI.
+All renters must provide the Kitchen Manager with a Certificate of Insurance (COI) listing Chiknegg Productions as an additional insured.
 See the Rules & Regs and Rental Agreement for details.

 6. User Orientation.
 Each user must schedule a time prior to their first rental time slot to go through a User Orientation.
 This generally takes 15-30 minutes.
 The Kitchen Manager provides a walk-through, equipment demonstration, clean-up procedures, VDH hand-outs and/or other pertinent materials, and answers questions.
 Call 804-314-9141 or email the Kitchen Manager to schedule your orientation.

 7. Access Code.
 Once you have applied and been approved and followed all of the above steps, you will be emailed an Access Code for the front door.
 This code is unique to each user, and is only valid for the dates and times requested (and approved).
 Keep the code in a safe place – either print it out and carry it with you, or store it on your phone.
 To request a new Access Code, email us.